Display Cases in the Great Hall

 Display Cases Artists in the News

-TR Ericsson is featured in the Huffington Post.
-"The 21 Art Exhibitions You'll Be Talking Bout This Year" looks forward to Ericsson's upcoming show at the Cleveland Art Museum.
+TR Ericsson featured in the Huffington Post.
+"The 21 Art Exhibitions You'll Be Talking Bout This Year" and mentions Ericsson's show at the Cleveland Art Museum

-Beatrice Pediconi exhibition on view at the Maison Particulière in Brussels.
+Beatrice Pediconi at the Maison Particulière in Brussels